The Schwarzschild black hole in f(R) can exist superradiation phenomenon: Introduction

-Bekenstein discovered that the area of a black hole can be regarded as its entropy.
-Four laws of black hole dynamics similar to thermodynamics are proposed in the literature.
-The entropy of a black hole can be regarded as a Noether charge related to the diffeomorphism invariance of the theory of gravity.
-Einstein's equation is derived from the first law of thermodynamics and extended to the non-equilibrium thermodynamics of space-time.
-This connection has also been studied in modified gravity theories: such as f(R) theory, Lancos-Lovelock gravity, and scalars-gauss-bonnet gravity.
-The results show that the equation of motion of the generalized theory of gravity is equivalent to the thermodynamic relationship $\delta Q=T\delta S$ pherically symmetrical spacetime, Padmanabhan proposed a general form of understanding the thermodynamics of the horizon.
-For a fixed axisymmetric horizon or a time-varying evolution horizon, the near horizon structure of Einstein's equation can be written as a thermodynamic identity under a virtual displacement of the horizon.
+Bekenstein discovered that the area of a black hole can be interpreted as its entropy, leading to the formulation of four laws of black hole dynamics that parallel the laws of thermodynamics.
+The entropy of a black hole is seen as a Noether charge related to the diffeomorphism invariance of gravity.
+Einstein's equations have been derived from the first law of thermodynamics and extended to nonequilibrium thermodynamics of spacetime \cite{wald1984}.
+This connection has also been explored in modified gravity theories, such as \(f(R)\) theory \cite{nojiri2017}, Lanczos-Lovelock gravity, and scalar-Gauss-Bonnet gravity.
+It has been shown that the equations of motion for these generalized gravity theories are equivalent to the thermodynamic relation \(\delta Q = T\delta S\).
+In spherically symmetric spacetimes, Padmanabhan proposed a generalized understanding of horizon thermodynamics, where the near-horizon structure of Einstein's equations can be expressed as a thermodynamic identity under a virtual displacement of the horizon.